Mariogebraell/Mariogebraell/README.md

 **Description:** This study analyses quantitatively the lethal effects of the pandemic through the study of infections, deaths, and recoveries in the Countries with highest infection Rate in 2021.
 **Skills:** joins, CTE's, temp tables, windows functions, aggregate functions, creating views, converting data types.
 **Technology:** Microsoft SQL Server, Excel.
-**Results:** learn about the relationships of various countries in containing the spread of COVID-19.
+**Results:** learning about the relationships of various countries in containing the spread of COVID-19.

 ## Certificates